maxymania/go-nntp/README.md

 # go-nntp
-NNTP client and server for the go language.
+NNTP ~~client and~~ server for the go language.
 Based/Extended from https://github.com/dustin/go-nntp

+The client code is not actively developed and considered cruft (for now).

 # Goals